Best things to do on Maui’s North Shore

 (Paia Stupa)

-The Great Paia Lha Bab Peace Stupa is at the Maui Dharma Center in Paia Town.
+The Great Paia Lha Bab Peace Stupa can be found at the Maui Dharma Center in Paia Town.
 The Paia Stupa is dedicated to the late Venerable Lama Tenzin (1938-2001).
 He was the first full-time resident spiritual director of the Center.

-Work began on the Stupa in 2005, and construction was completed in 2017.
-Just in time to be consecrated by His Holiness, the 14th Dalai Lama, during his historic visit to Maui in 2007.
+Construction began on the Stupa in 2005 and the work was completed in two years.
+It was finished just in time to be consecrated by His Holiness, the 14th Dalai Lama, during his historic visit to Maui in 2007.

 La'akea Village